manyfold3d/website/technology/activitypub.md

 ### Collection

-We anticipate using the standard's `Collection` feature to support activities around users adding models to collections.
+We will use the ActivityPub standard `Collection` object to share activities where users add `3dModel`s and `Actor`s to collections, if made public.
 This will operate using all the standard semantics.

 ### Note